-Evaluation of the Biosafety Expert (Summary of Checklist Findings)Descriptive Statistics
+1. Evaluation of the Biosafety Expert (Summary of Checklist Findings) Descriptive Statistics

 Table 1.
-Laboratory facilities and Containment Measures (Engineering Controls)
+Laboratory Facilities and Containment Measures (Engineering Controls)

-A. Engineering Controls V V Count Count % A.1 Entry to the laboratory is restricted only to authorized YES 11 31.4% personnel NO 24 68.6% A.2 The entry door of the laboratory features signs and YES 1 2.9% information regarding the Biosafety Level NO 34 97.1% A.3 The entry door of the laboratory is equipped with a YES 8 22.9% self-operating closing mechanism NO 27 77.1% A.4 There are designated lockers and storage areas for the YES 18 51.4% belongings of the lab staff NO 17 48.6% A.5 The management and secretariat areas are distinctly YES 16 45.7% separated from the laboratory analysis spaces NO 19 54.3% A.6 Blood collection occurs in a designated and separate YES 29 82.9% area, which is adequately sized NO 6 17,1% A.7 The laboratory's doors and windows can be securely YES 34 97.1% closed during analyses NO 1 2.9% A.8 Laboratory surfaces, benches and floors are intact, YES 33 94.3% constructed from rugged materials, and easy to clean and disinfect NO 2 5.7% A.9 Laboratory seats have stable base, are made from non- YES 26 74.3% fabric materials, and can be easily disinfected NO 9 25.7% A.10 Regular checks of the air conditioning system YES 32 91.4% (HVAC) are conducted and documented NO 3 8.6% A.11 There is at least one certified biological safety YES 0 0% cabinet (BSC) present NO 35 100.0% A.12 A safety centrifuge is available, equipped with YES 4 11.4% separate covers for each rotor NO 31 88.6% A.13 An autoclave for sterilization is located within the YES 3 8.6% laboratory area NO 32 91.4% A.14 Washbasins are conveniently situated at the exit of YES 31 88.6% the laboratory NO 4 11.4% A.15 The washbasins can be operated hands-free, utilizing YES 2 5.7% automatic functionality NO 33 94.3% A.16 Biological agents are stored securely and in YES 33 94.3% appropriate locations NO 2 5.7% A.17 Reagents are kept in appropriate locations and in a YES 32 91.4% safe manner NO 32 8.6% A.18 The laboratory provides sufficient light and space to YES 31 88.6% NO 4 11.4% conduct the analytical procedures, including maintenance unauthorized entry into lab spaces could result in infections and jeopardize the functionality of lab equipment, presenting considerable risks to both visitors and staff.
-Also, the lack of safety centrifuges with individual caps for each rotor (11.4%), the absence of Biological Safety Cabinets (0%), the limited number of autoclaves inside the laboratory (8.6%) and the segregation of administrative areas from analysis areas in only a portion of the laboratories (45.7%) had raised alarms regarding emergency preparedness and the prevention of cross-contamination, which is especially important in healthcare environments where biological materials and potential hazards are present.
+A. Engineering Controls Count Count % A.1 Entry to the laboratory is restricted only to YES 11 31.4% authorized personnel NO 24 68.6% A.2 The entry door of the laboratory features signs and YES 1 2.9% information regarding the Biosafety Level NO 34 97.1% A.3 The entry door of the laboratory is equipped with a YES 8 22.9% self-operating closing mechanism NO 27 77.1% A.4 There are designated lockers and storage areas for YES 18 51.4% the belongings of the lab staff NO 17 48.6% A.5 The management and secretariat areas are distinctly YES 16 45.7% separated from the laboratory analysis spaces NO 19 54.3% A.6 Blood collection occurs in a designated and separate YES 29 82.9% area, which is adequately sized NO 6 17,1% A.7 The laboratory's doors and windows can be securely YES 34 97.1% closed during analyses NO 1 2.9%

+A.8 Laboratory surfaces, benches and floors are intact, YES 33 94.3% constructed from rugged materials, and easy to clean and NO 2 5.7% disinfect A.9 Laboratory seats have stable base, are made from YES 26 74.3% non-fabric materials, and can be easily disinfected NO 9 25.7% A.10 Regular checks of the air conditioning system YES 32 91.4% (HVAC) are conducted and documented NO 3 8.6% A.11 There is at least one certified biological safety YES 0 0% cabinet (BSC) present NO 35 100.0% A.12 A safety centrifuge is available, equipped with YES 4 11.4% separate covers for each rotor NO 31 88.6% A.13 An autoclave for sterilization is located within the YES 3 8.6% laboratory area NO 32 91.4% A.14 Washbasins are conveniently situated at the exit of YES 31 88.6% the laboratory NO 4 11.4% A.15 The washbasins can be operated hands-free, YES 2 5.7% utilizing automatic functionality NO 33 94.3% A.16 Biological agents are stored securely and in YES 33 94.3% appropriate locations NO 2 5.7% A.17 Reagents are kept in appropriate locations and in a YES 32 91.4% safe manner NO 3 8.6% A.18 The laboratory provides sufficient light and space YES 31 88.6% to conduct the analytical procedures, including NO 4 11.4% maintenance and disinfection

-One of the prominent issues identified was the insufficiently controlled access in the laboratories across most health centers (31.4%), the absence of proper labeling and information regarding the biosafety level (2.9%), and the limited presence of self-closing mechanisms on the entrance doors (22.9%).
-These results represent a significant deficiency, as
+One of the prominent issues identified was the insufficient controlled access in the laboratories across most health centers (31.4%), the absence of proper labeling and information regarding the biosafety level (2.9%), and the limited presence of self-closing mechanisms on the entrance doors (22.9%).
+These results represent a significant deficiency, as unauthorized entry into lab spaces could result in infections and jeopardize the functionality of lab equipment, presenting considerable risks to both visitors and staff.
+Also the lack of safety centrifuges with individual caps for each rotor (11.4%), the absence of Biological Safety Cabinets (0%), the limited number of autoclaves inside the laboratory (8.6%) and the segregation of administrative areas from analysis areas in only a portion of the laboratories (45.7%) had raised alarms regarding emergency preparedness and the prevention of cross-contamination, which is especially important in healthcare environments where biological materials and potential hazards are present.